Los Angeles Amputation Attorneys

 About two-million amputation victims live in the United States, and about 185,000 additional victims will require amputations every year.
 Some may occur due to illnesses, but a large number of amputations stem from sudden and devastating accidents.
 Although saving a life may require an amputation, it will also alter that life permanently.

 At Greene Broillet & Wheeler, LLP, we handle only the most complex and challenging cases involving personal injury and death.
 Our lawyers dedicate themselves to protecting the rights of clients who have suffered devastating losses of bodily and life functions.
-We have an intimate understanding of the difficulties associated with these cases because those are the only cases we take.
-We have the experience and track record to help clients who were catastrophically injured obtain the compensation and justice they deserve.
+Because of this, we have the experience and track record to help amputation victims obtain the compensation and justice they deserve.

 Common Causes of Traumatic Amputations

 When an amputation occurs due to an accident (as opposed to a medical condition or procedure), it is referred to as a “traumatic amputation.”
 If a body suffers violent trauma—such as a sharp cut or strong tear—doctors can find reattaching or repairing the natural limb or extremity impossible.
 Traumatic amputations can involve the accidental severing of one or more limbs or other body parts, including the hands and feet.

 Accidental amputations do not take place in controlled and sterile hospital environments and, therefore, many complications can occur, such as severe bleeding and infections.
 This is always an emergency medical event, and the amputation victim will require emergency trauma care as soon as possible.

 - Electrical shock

 - Industrial machinery and equipment